 Total equity and liabilities

-The forecast results for Refgun Co, assuming the expansion occurs from 1 June 2012, are as follows:
+Total dividends for the year ended 31 May 20X2 are $6m, which is $0.10 per share.
+The forecast results for Refgun Co, assuming the expansion occurs from 1 June 20X2, are as follows:

 Recommend a suitable method of raising the finance required by Refgun Co, supporting your evaluation with both analysis and critical discussion.

 Prior to reading the suggested solution students should carry out their own evaluation of the forecast financial performance and the current and forecast financial position.
 A consideration of the factors discussed earlier should lead students to a justified recommendation.